Opportunities for Students in Equity Research Studies

 Development of Evidence for Equity

 Evidence for Equity aims to develop a searchable online database of user-friendly summaries of systematic reviews, with assessment of whether they can be applied/extrapolated to disadvantaged populations.
-This huge, challenging and essential part is done on packages of self-related interventions.
 Would you like to contribute on developing a tool that could help public and policy-makers on taking the right decisions to reduce health inequities?

 Do Psychometrics, Clinimetrics and Econometrics really differ in how one should evaluate 'what works' in reducing inequities in health, education, social policy and practice?